MoseleyBioinformaticsLab/isoenum/docs/tutorial.rst

 Isotopic layer specification: specific atoms option
 '''''''''''''''''''''''''''''''''''''''''''''''''''

+The ``-s`` or ``--specific`` option allows you to specify the isotopic information for an atom at a specific position within a molecule (e.g. carbon at position "2" will have absolute mass "13").

 * To designate the isotope of a specific atom within a given ``Molfile``, use the ``-s`` or ``--specific`` option.
 For example, specify the second carbon atom as carbon 13: